Storie/StorieCloudSDK/README.md

 ## Documentation

-Full SDK documentation can be found here: http://api.storie.com/docs/ios-sdk/index.html
+Full SDK documentation can be found here: http://api.storie.com/docs/ios-sdk/index.html or our platform documentation can be found at: https://storie-cloud-sdk.readme.io

 You can also view our example apps in both Swift and Objective-C in this project in the `/Example/` folder.

-If you would like to try out any of the Example projects, you can use the Cocoapods command: `pod try StorieCloudSDK`

 ## Getting Started: